20 Ways to Use Cold Pressed Virgin Coconut Oil

 How to Protect Hair with Coconut Oil?

-Slightly warm the coconut oil along with a few drops of any essential oil and apply it on the entire hair.
+Slightly warm the coconut oil along with a few drops of any essential oil and apply it to the entire hair.
 Leave it overnight and wash it off with a mild shampoo.
 Treating your hair with coconut oil offers an extra layer of protection and leaves your hair smooth and shiny.

 13. Improve Hair Lustre